-STUDENT RESOURCES
+STUDENT RECOURCES

-BOOKSTORE MAIN CAMPUS CENTER A-1012 & ROMEOVILLE CAMPUS RMA-1000
+BOOKSTORE MAIN CAMPUS CENTER A-1012

-The only bookstores owned and operated by JJC.
-The Main Campus location stocks all books needed for all courses, as well as supplies, clothing, backpacks, and various gift items.
-The Romeoville Campus location stocks books for the Romeoville Campus courses as well as supplies and backpacks.
-All textbooks and merchandise can be ordered online at bookstore.jjc.edu.
-Find all policies and procedures related to refunds, digital course materials, buyback, rental books and more at bookstore.jjc.edu/customer-service.
+The Main Campus location stocks all books needed for all courses, as well as supplies, clothing, backpacks, and various gift items All textbooks and merchandise can be ordered online at bookstore.jic.edu.
+Find all policies and procedures related to refunds, digital course materials, buyback, rental books and more at bookstore.jic.edu/customer-service.
 The JJC Bookstore also coordinates the college's Digital Access program where select courses deliver direct digital access to course materials through iCampus.
-Since 2018, participating students have collectively saved over \$5.5 million!
-This program works differently than other digital materials sold in-store or at our e-shop; for more information about the program, including access, opt-out deadlines, and refunds can be found at bookstore.jjc.edu/digital-access.
+Since 2018, participating students have collectively saved over \$6 million!
+This program works differently than other digital materials sold in-store or at our e-shop; for more information about the program, including access, opt-out deadlines, and refunds can be found at bookstore.jic.edu/digital-access.

-For store hours and more information, call (815) 280-6767 or visit jjc.edu/student-resources/bookstore.
+For store hours and more information, call (815) 280-6767 or visit jic.edu/student-resources/bookstore.